wszdexdrf/20ma20041_dbms/README.txt

 `sudo apt-get install python3 pip python-is-python3 git libmysqlclient-dev`

 Then run: `./run_project.sh`
+This will only run on a Linux system.
 This will ask the SQL username and password.
 In the CIC Lab, Username: root and Password: passwd.
 If you are getting Permission errors, it means either the username, password is wrong or mysql is not set-up.
 This will take some time because it is generating random data.
 This will run only once.